chocolatetoothpaste/camino/README.md

 v0.15.0

 * In an effort to reduce boilerplate code in browsers, an event listener was added (to window object) to listen for clicks on "A" tags.
-If the href attribute matches a route defined in camino, the request is routed in the following manner
+If the href attribute matches a route defined in camino, the request is routed in the following manner:

 ```
 window.history.pushState( null, null, href );